Professor Branestawm: Plot devices

 Many of the Professor's perils result from simple absent-mindedness.
 In "The Screaming Clocks", he invents a clock that doesn't need winding up, but the omission of an important component ("I forgot to put a little wiggly thing in") means the clock doesn't stop at twelve but continues striking thirteen, fourteen and so forth until it can't keep up with itself.
-In "Burglars!", the Professor invents an automatic burglar catcher, but forgets his house key, tries to get in the window and is grabbed and trussed up by his own machine so thoroughly that even Mrs Flittersnoop fails to recognise him and bashes him over the head for good measure.
+In "Burglars!", the Professor invents an automatic burglar catcher, but forgets his house key, tries to get in the window and is grabbed and trussed up by his own machine so thoroughly that even Mrs. Flittersnoop fails to recognise him and bashes him over the head for good measure.

 Many of the troubles that the professor experiences are the result of his inventions' rebelling and showing anthropomorphic personalities.
 For instance, the phrase "No Branestawm invention was going to stand for that" occurs several times in the series.
-Branestawm inventions frequently object to anyone's using them in ways for which they were not designed.
+Branestawm's inventions frequently object to anyone's using them in ways for which they were not designed.
 For instance, in a story about the Professor's making cuckoo clocks for all his friends, a fight broke out between the clocks, resulting in the destruction of all of them.